 Faculty/Institute: Faculty of Science / Department of Informatics

 Course title: Introduction to Digital Systems

 Course code: KI / UCS

 ECTS: 2

 Level of course: bachelor

 Teacher: Ing.
-Mgr.
-Jiří Barilla, CSc.
+Petr Haberzettl.

 Term: summer semester

 Language of instruction: English

 Lectures/exercises: 0/2 per week

 Completion: Pre-Exam

-Course goal: Introductory logic circuits course is focused on understanding the basic relations of logical systems and on the application of discrete mathematics.
+Course goal: Abstract: Introductory logic circuits course is focused on understanding the basic relations of logical systems and on the application of discrete mathematics.
 Students of this course will learn about the design of both combinational and sequential logic circuits.
 Sequential circuits will be designed using both asynchronous and synchronous methods.
 Students will also gain basic knowledge of the theory of finite automata and their application in sequential networks.
+1. Boolean functions 2.
+Boolean expressions

-Abstract: Boolean functions Boolean expressions Combinational networks Minimizing the normal form expressions Synthesis of combinational circuits Mathematical models of behavior of sequential circuit Finite state automata as a model for the behavior of an asynchronous sequential circuit State assignment for sequential circuits and their minimization Design of synchronous sequential circuits Synthesis of asynchronous sequential circuits Synthesis of asynchronous sequential circuits
+Combinational networks Minimizing the normal form expressions Synthesis of combinational circuits Mathematical models of behavior of sequential circuit Finite state automata as a model for the behavior of an asynchronous sequential circuit State assignment for sequential circuits and their minimization Design of synchronous sequential circuits Synthesis of asynchronous sequential circuits Iterative circuits